 Read some of our related blog articles so far:

 Make a Submission to the Banking Royal Commission

 The Banking Royal Commission is currently in its fifth round of hearings focused on superannuation.

 The sixth round of hearings will commence in September and will focus on issues related to insurance.
 Applications for leave to appear for Round 6 are not yet open.
 However, it is best to speak to us as soon as possible if you would like to make a submission, or if you suspect that the Commission will call you to give evidence in a hearing.

 We can discuss your concerns, assist you in your preparation of statements and also represent you in your liaison with the Royal Commission.
-Given the high publicity surrounding this inquiry, representation by lawyers from O’Brien Criminal and Civil Solicitors will ensure that your awareness and preparedness for the processes ahead.
+Given the high publicity surrounding this inquiry, representation by lawyers from O’Brien Criminal and Civil Solicitors will ensure your awareness and preparedness for the processes ahead.

 O’Brien Criminal and Civil Solicitors are specialist Royal Commission lawyers.
-We have represented witnesses in every Royal Commission over the past decade.
+We represented witnesses in every Royal Commission over the past decade.
 Read more about what Royal Commissions are and our experience in the area here.

 Contact O’Brien Criminal and Civil Solicitors on 02 9261 4281 if you need representation at the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.